 Frontline Partners with Youth Network

 In 2005, Toronto was devastated by a season of gun violence that took the lives of too many of our city’s youth.
 Frontline youth workers, who were immersed in the lives of at-risk youth throughout the city, decided that something needed to be done.
 Isolated from each other and subject to the policies and politics of both governments and their own organizations, these youth workers decided to band together and formed The Frontline Partners with Youth Network – a network dedicated to supporting the work and lives of those working on the front lines.
 The Centre for Social Innovation helped FPYN find its feet by creating a governance structure based on the constellation model, and provided strategic and in-kind support to this important initiative.

 Nonprofits and charities suffer from a lack of resources and expertise when it comes to technology.
 TechSoup is a solution to this challenge, facilitating low-cost access to new software for those organizations that need it most.
 In 2007, the Centre for Social Innovation began working with TechSoup Global to establish TechSoup Canada – a project with a dedicated focus on this country.
-Since the project’s launch, TechSoup has provided donated software to over 13,000 Canadian nonprofit organizations and libraries, and has saved the sector more than $143 million.
+Since 2004, over 19,000 nonprofits, charities and libraries in Canada have received over $236 million worth of software and hardware donations through TechSoup Canada.

 Sustainable Thinking and Expression on Public Space blends arts and activism to produce public space “artivism”.
 Artivism is a strategy to engage citizens in the transformation of their local environment while building a strong community.
 Through various artistic interventions, STEPS asks citizens to become active co-creators of the communities they inhabit, working together to create the future they imagine.
 The Centre for Social Innovation is formerly administrative home to STEPS, and continue to provide ongoing strategic advice and managerial support.
 Watch our TV episode about STEPS painting the world's tallest mural!